 - Summer in the Keys: Summer (June-August) is low season in the Keys.
 While you can often find good deals during this time, it gets super humid and average temperatures will hover in the mid- to high-80s F. This is also the start of hurricane season.

 - Fall in the Keys: It stays hot through September and October, and then starts to cool down in November.
-This is also a slower season, but also generally the height of hurricane season.
+This is a slower season, but also generally the height of hurricane season.

 Elliot and I visited in September, which maybe would not have been my first choice.
-The weather was hot (usually around 85 F each day, with 70-80% humidity), but afternoon thunderstorms/rain showers brought in a little break from the sun almost every day without really compromising our plans.
+The weather was hot (usually around 85 F each day, with 70-80% humidity), but afternoon thunderstorms/rain showers brought a little break from the sun almost every day without really compromising our plans.

-And we had no hurricane threats (hurricanes aren't SUPER common in the Keys, but they can happen).
+And we had no hurricane threats (hurricanes aren't super common in the Keys, but they can happen).

 This wasn't a BAD time to visit (not needing to make restaurant reservations or wait in line for anything was really nice!), but if I had to choose again I think I'd want to visit in the spring.
+In my opinion, the best time to visit the Florida Keys is March-May, after Spring Break.

 7-day Florida Keys road trip itinerary